beekman/terminal-cheatsheet/README.md

 | Key/Command | Description |
 | ----------- | ----------- |
-git add filename | adds filename to the commit git add . | stages everything to the commit git commit -m '*your commit message*'|Skips the commit message stage, using your commit message instead git commit --amend|updates prior commit rather than creating a new commit git diff|compare
+git add filename | adds filename to the commit git add . | stages all new files and changed files to the commit, but doesn't track files that you deleted locally. git add -a | stages all new files, changed files, _and file deletions_ to the commit. git commit -m '*your commit message*'|Skips the commit message stage, using your commit message instead git commit --amend|updates prior commit rather than creating a new commit git diff|compare